appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/README.md

       </div>
       <hr className="gradient-hr" />
       <div className="containerDescription">
-         Kubernetes enables you to deploy Appsmith at scale with high availability, load balancing, and seamless resource management across a cluster.
+         Deploy Appsmith on Kubernetes for a production-grade setup with automatic scaling, load balancing, and high availability.
       </div>
    </a>
 </div>